Tenant Guide

 It is common for landlords to present a lease and ask tenants to sign right away.
 However, tenants should take time to review the document carefully.

 A landlord who expects a tenant to follow a lease should allow reasonable time to review it.
-Requiring a signature on the spot is a big red flag.
+Requiring a signature on the spot can be a warning sign.

 4. Make Sure You Understand Every Term